wagleanuj/lynxlive/Readme.md

 - perform `npm run start` to start the server.

 ## Running Tests
-To run the tests, you will need to create a new database called 'lynx_jest_test' and seed the table product using insert commands of product.sql.
+To run the tests, you will need to create a new .env file called `.env.test` and fill out the environment variables.
+Seed the table product using insert commands of product.sql.
 After seeding,
 - Run `npm run test` to run the tests.
 Example Result of test run:
 ![Test Run](./submission/image.png)